crate/cratedb-guide/docs/admin/monitoring/index.md

 # Monitoring and diagnostics

-It is important to continuously monitor your CrateDB database cluster to detect anomalies, so you can react to them properly and timely.
+It is important to continuously monitor your CrateDB database cluster to detect anomalies, so you can react to them promptly.
 Collecting statistics and following usage trends is also important for proper capacity planning.